ramalhoneilson/qpa/README.md

-# Quantum Software Analysis Project
+# QPA: Quantum Patterns Analyser

 This project provides an automated framework and toolchain for analyzing the source code of popular quantum computing libraries to identify recurring software patterns.
 It uses `just` as a command runner to orchestrate the entire pipeline, from data collection to final analysis and reporting.